Kavalan's Distillery Reserve Peated Malt Named TWSC's 2024 'Best of the Best'

 Taiwan Distiller Wins Top Prize in Tokyo Four Times in Six Years

 TAIPEI, Aug.
-6, 2024 /PRNewswire/ -- Kavalan Distillery has once again clinched the highest honour at the 2024 Tokyo Whisky & Spirits Competition (TWSC) in Japan.
+13, 2024 /PRNewswire/ -- Kavalan Distillery has once again achieved the highest honor at the 2024 Tokyo Whisky & Spirits Competition (TWSC) in Japan.

-This time "Kavalan Distillery Reserve Peated Malt Single Cask Strength Single Malt Whisky" was awarded "Best of the Best Single Malt Whisky of 2024," making it four times for the Taiwan distiller in just six years.
+This year, "Kavalan Distillery Reserve Peated Malt Single Cask Strength Single Malt Whisky" was awarded "Best of the Best Single Malt Whisky of 2024," marking the fourth time in six years that the Taiwanese distiller has received this accolade.

-Accepting the award, Kavalan CEO Mr. Y.T.
-Lee thanked the TWSC judges for their recognition.

-"Japan has always been a key export market for Kavalan, and has played a significant role in our brand's growth, which is why I'm very grateful to be recognized at Asia's premier whisky competition.
-We remain dedicated to innovation and will continue to contribute to the whisky industry with steadfast resolve."
+Upon accepting the award, Kavalan CEO Mr. Y.T.
+Lee expressed his gratitude to the TWSC judges.
+"Japan has always been a crucial export market for Kavalan and has played a significant role in our brand's growth.
+I am deeply thankful to be recognized at Asia's premier whisky competition.
+We remain committed to innovation and will continue to advance the whisky industry with unwavering dedication."

 In total, Kavalan secured a total of 13 Gold medals, two of which were "Superior Golds" in Tokyo.